Jess' important life milestones

 This investment strategy helped Jess through three important stages of her financial life ensuring she had the money she needs when she’s needed it.
 Borrowing to invest can be a great way to build wealth for medium to long term investments, but remember, there are risks involved, and just as it can magnify your returns, it can also magnify your losses.

 Cash rate 2.51%, Capital Growth rate 5.92%, Dividend Income rate 5.40%, Franking levels 57%, Entry Fees and brokerage 0.20%, Company Tax rate 30%, Medicare Levy 2%, Loan Interest rate 5.99%, Marginal tax rate 39%.
 All rates are p.a.

-This information contains general advice only.
-The views of the author may not represent the views of the broader Bendigo and Adelaide Bank Group of companies ("the Group").
+Information is general advice only and doesn't take into account your personal objectives, financial situation, or needs.
+The views of the author may not represent the views of the broader Bendigo and Adelaide Bank Group of companies (“the Group”).
 This information must not be relied upon as a substitute for financial planning, legal, tax or other professional advice.
-You should consider your personal circumstances and whether or not the product is appropriate for you, read the relevant PDS and Product Guide, available to download from this website or by calling 1300 307 807.
+You should consider whether or not the product is appropriate for you, read the relevant PDS and product guide available at www.leveraged.com.au, and consider seeking professional investment advice.

 Examples are for illustration only and are not intended as recommendations and may not reflect actual outcomes.
 Past performance is not an indication of future performance.
 The information provided in this document has not been verified and may be subject to change.
 It is given in good faith and has been derived from sources believed to be accurate.
 Accordingly no representation or warranty, express or implied is made as to the fairness, accuracy, completeness or correction of the information and opinions contained in this article.
 To the maximum extent permitted by law, no entity in the Group, its agents or officers shall be liable for any loss or damage arising from the reliance upon, or use of the information contained in this article.